fwmechanic/k_edit/README.md

     * `arg "editor command string" execute` executes an editor command (a.k.a. macro) string.
     * `arg arg "CMD.exe shell command string" execute` executes an editor command (a.k.a. macro) string.

-Arg types in a nutshell
+Argtypes in a Nutshell
 ========

 Legend: `function` is the editor function (embodied in the editor C++ source code as `ARG::function()`) consuming the xxxARG.

 Different `ARG::function()`s (and therefore `function`s) are specified as accepting different argtypes, and the editor command invocation processing code (see `buildexecute.cpp`) which calls `ARG::function()`s will present the user's Arg values to `ARG::function()`s differently depending on these specifications.
 The association of `function` name to `ARG::function()`, its acceptable argtypes, and its help-text is sourced from `cmdtbl.dat` which is preprocessed by `cmdtbl.lua` into `cmdtbl.h` at build time:

- * `NOARG`: no arg prefix was in effect when the function was invoked.
+ * `NOARG`: no arg prefix was active when the function was invoked.
 Only the cursor position is passed to `ARG::function()`.
  * `NULLARG`: when the function is invoked with an `arg` prefix but without intervening cursor movement or entry of literal characters.
 Depending on other argtype qualifiers, the actual arg seen by `ARG::function()` can vary, but always includes the cursor position and cArg, containing a count, the number of times `arg` was invoked prior:
      * if the `function`s argtype is qualified by `NULLEOW` or `NULLEOL` (these can only apply to `NULLARG`); `ARG::function()` is invoked receiving a TEXTARG (string value) containing the string read from buffer text content:
         * `NULLEOL` from the cursor position and extending to the end of the line.